-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 10. MAKE AMERICA GREAT AGAIN!

 It's timeless, really.
 "Make America Great Again" was the motto of Trump's presidential campaign, emblazoned on countless red trucker hats and T-shirts.
 And it happens also to be a regular feature of the @realDonaldTrump Twitter feed.
-Trump has included the motto in 51 tweets this year, but on five occasions he was moved to tweet just those four simple words and an exclamation point.
+Trump has included the motto in 51 tweets this year, but on five occasions, he was moved to tweet just those four simple words and an exclamation point.

 Why did the Feb.
 4 version earn more favorites than the ones tweeted on June 1, Aug.
 16, Nov.
 23 and Dec.
 6?
 There might be a clue in the context.
 The night before Trump posted the tweet, a federal judge blocked his travel ban executive order.
 Trump spent most of the next morning criticizing the "so-called judge" on the case and then seemingly tossed in a #MAGA tweet for good measure.